justeat/JustTweak/README.md

 }
 ```

-See `GeneratedConfigurationAccessor.swift` for more info.
+See `GeneratedConfigurationAccessor.swift` and `GeneratedConfigurationAccessor+Constants.swift` for an example of generated code.

 ### Usage (advanced)